Tatro Capital LLC Buys New Position in General Electric (NYSE:GE)

 The firm also recently announced a quarterly dividend, which will be paid on Monday, January 25th.
 Investors of record on Monday, December 21st will be given a dividend of $0.01 per share.
 This represents a $0.04 annualized dividend and a yield of 0.34%.
 The ex-dividend date of this dividend is Friday, December 18th.
 General Electric’s payout ratio is 6.15%.

 A number of analysts recently commented on the company.
-The Goldman Sachs Group lifted their price target on General Electric from $10.00 to $11.00 in a report on Thursday, October 29th.
-UBS Group lifted their price target on General Electric from $9.00 to $12.00 and gave the stock a “buy” rating in a report on Wednesday, November 25th.
+BidaskClub lowered General Electric from a “buy” rating to a “hold” rating in a report on Tuesday, December 15th.
+Zacks Investment Research upgraded General Electric from a “strong sell” rating to a “hold” rating and set a $7.00 price target on the stock in a report on Wednesday, October 14th.
 DZ Bank upgraded General Electric from a “sell” rating to a “hold” rating and set a $11.00 price target on the stock in a report on Wednesday, December 16th.
-BidaskClub lowered General Electric from a “buy” rating to a “hold” rating in a report on Tuesday, December 15th.
-Finally, Zacks Investment Research upgraded General Electric from a “strong sell” rating to a “hold” rating and set a $7.00 target price on the stock in a research note on Wednesday, October 14th.
+Deutsche Bank Aktiengesellschaft lifted their price target on General Electric from $6.81 to $9.00 and gave the stock a “hold” rating in a report on Thursday, October 29th.
+Finally, Barclays boosted their target price on General Electric from $9.00 to $11.00 in a research note on Friday, November 13th.
 Nine equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
 General Electric presently has a consensus rating of “Buy” and a consensus target price of $10.00.

 General Electric Company Profile